Where Do you Get your Inspiration Online?

 The terms motivation and inspiration can mean different things to different people.
-The sites listed below represent a comprehensive list of web sites where we can find inspiration or motivation to help keep us moving toward our dreams.
+The motivational websites listed below represent a comprehensive list of websites where you can find inspiration or motivation to help keep you moving forward on your big dreams.

-This list is not in any particular order, but if you want to let me know which ones you feel are the top 10– I can always rearrange the order.
+This inspirational website list is not in any particular order, but if you want to let 8WD know which ones you feel are the top 10–we can always rearrange the order or listed sites.

 An inspirational how-to website for artists, writers, and creativity enthusiasts at all skill levels featuring free prompts, insightful articles, and hand-selected instructional Web resources on hundreds of topics to encourage the exploration of personal creativity.

 Creativity Portal features the voices of today’s creativity leaders and has been named one of the 101 Best Websites for creativity for multiple years by Writer’s Digest magazine.
 When you need that extra boost of creativity, spend some time on this website.